cashubtc/nuts/pol.md

 5. **Manifest Message:** Construct a colon-separated UTF-8 string:
    `"{keyset_id}:{epoch_index}:{timestamp}:{root_issued_hash}:{root_issued_sum}:{root_spent_hash}:{root_spent_sum}:{outstanding_balance}:{ots_receipt}"`
    where `ots_receipt` is the hex-encoded OTS receipt.
-6. **Signing:** Sign the message using the mint's master NUT-06 private key.
+6. **Signing:** Sign the message with a BIP-340 Schnorr signature using the mint's master NUT-06 private key signing the SHA256 digest of this serialized manifest string.
 7. **Publish:** Store and publish the signed manifest, signatures, and OTS receipts.

 ---